dfinity/awesome-internet-computer/README.md

 - [Kyle Peacocks's blog](https://kyle-peacock.com/blog/) - Notes on IC development and more.
 - [mmapped](https://mmapped.blog/) - Roman Kashitsyn's blog about IC internals and development.

-## How it works / Deep dives

-- [Internet Computer for Geeks](https://internetcomputer.org/whitepaper.pdf) - Whitepaper written by the DFINITY team.
-- [Internet Computer Wiki](https://wiki.internetcomputer.org/wiki/Internet_Computer_wiki) - General knowledge resource about the Internet Computer.
-- [How it works](https://internetcomputer.org/how-it-works) - Learn how the IC realizes the vision of the World Computer.

 ## Communities and Communication

 - [DFINITY Developer Forum](https://forum.dfinity.org/) - Main forum about the Internet Computer.
 - [IC Developer Community Discord](https://discord.gg/jnjVVQaE2C) - Developer-oriented community Discord.
 - [ICP Discord](https://discord.gg/FygMb5VyCQ) - Multi-language server for the broader community.
-- [ICP League](https://qbw7d-giaaa-aaaaj-aalta-cai.ic0.app/) - Fostering world-class community for Internet Computer Ecosystem.
+- [ICP League](https://qbw7d-giaaa-aaaaj-aalta-cai.ic0.app/) - Fostering a world-class community for Internet Computer Ecosystem.
 - [Internet Computer Academy](https://internetcomputer.academy/) - Open-source and community-driven knowledge base about the IC.

 ## Bounties and Grants

 - [DFINITY Developer Grants and Bounties](http://dfinity.org/grants) / [Requests and Discussions](https://github.com/dfinity/grant-rfps/discussions) - Developer Grant and Bounty program provided by the DFINITY foundation.
+- [Requests for Startups](https://github.com/dfinity/grant-rfps/blob/main/requests-for-startups.md) - A list of ideas for startups to build on the Internet Computer.
 - [ICDevs Bounties](https://icdevs.org/bounties.html) - Code bounties by the ICDevs organization.
-- [Video: Overview of the Developer Grants Program](https://www.youtube.com/watch?v=hoYo-c9SMfQ) - A video that explains the objective and the process of the DFINITY Develoepr Grants program.
+- [Video: Overview of the Developer Grants Program](https://www.youtube.com/watch?v=hoYo-c9SMfQ) - A video that explains the objective and the process of the DFINITY Developer Grants program.